14 Pinterest Images Hacks Proven To Make Viral Pins

 I have less than 5500 followers at the time of writing this, but I have been making viral pins since I had less than 500 followers!
 Your follower count doesn’t determine how successful your pin will be!

 What determines a viral pin is a combination of:

 - Attractive design, easy-to-read fonts

 - Enticing call to action (and then delivering on your promise within the blog post)

-- Exposure: Get them in as many group boards and Pinterest Communities as you can!
+- Exposure: Get them in the right boards

 - Ranking in Pinterest’s category feeds